Glasgow Airport Movements 2019

 Launched in 1981, Italian-built, RFA Argus was formerly the container ship MV Contender Bezant.
 The vessel was requisitioned in 1982 for service in the Falklands War and purchased outright in 1984 for use as an Aviation Training Ship, replacing RFA Engadine.
 After a four-year conversion at Harland and Wolff in Belfast, Argus entered Royal Fleet Auxiliary service in 1988.
 In 1991, during the Gulf War, she was fitted with an extensive and fully functional, 70-bed hospital to assume the additional role of Primary Casualty Receiving Ship.
 In 2009, the PCRS role became the ship's primary function and the medical complex was upgraded and now holds 100 beds.
 Argus can carry four Merlin or five Apache helicopters and although it can land a Chinook, the larger aircraft won't fit in the hangar.
 As the ship is armed and is not painted in the required white with red crosses, the Geneva Convention prevents her from being officially classified as a hospital ship.
 Argus is due to remain in service until 2024.

-I`ll add a link here to the JW 192 page, which contains more shots of the participating aircraft in due course.**
+A dedicated JW 192 page contains more shots of the participating aircraft and warships.

 Also Present at Prestwick on 11 October were...